Editing TV, Film and Digital Media

 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.

 All our Film, TV and Radio courses are delivered by the Salford School of Arts, Media, and Creative Technology.
-Our focus is to ensure that you have the skills you need to pursue your dreams, and we encourage our students, past and present, to collaborate with each other and achieve great things.
+We are a creative community with a focus on creating a collaborative environment where you can thrive and gain the skills needed to pursue your dreams.

-Whatever you choose to study with us, you’ll be mentored and supported by experts.
+Throughout your time at Salford, you’ll be mentored and supported by experts.
 And once you graduate, it won’t end there.
 You’ll join a thriving alumni network across Greater Manchester and beyond, meaning you’ll be supported professionally and personally whenever you need it.

 Our MediaCity facilities are industry-standard, so much so that they are used by our industry partners themselves.